 Stranahan House is the home of Fort Lauderdale pioneers Frank and Ivy Stranahan.
 Built in 1901 as a trading post and converted into a residence for the Stranahans in 1906, the house is the oldest surviving structure in Broward County.

 The Bonnet House is a landmark in Fort Lauderdale, Florida.
 The American Alliance of Museums has accredited Bonnet House Museum & Gardens.
 The city of Fort Lauderdale designated the site as a landmark and listed it on the National Register of Historic Places.

 Sawgrass Recreation Park

-Located only 30 minutes outside downtown Ft Lauderdale, the Sawgrass Recreation Park offers guided airboat rides through the marshy, humid swamp waters of the Florida Everglades.
-Take an airboat tour of the Florida Everglades at the Sawgrass Recreation Park, home to a huge range of flora and fauna, including a variety of birds, fish and alligators.
+The Sawgrass Recreation Park, located about 30 minutes outside of downtown Fort Lauderdale, provides guided airboat rides across the marshy, steamy swamp waters of the Florida Everglades.
+Take an airboat tour of the Florida Everglades at Sawgrass Recreation Park, which is home to a wide variety of flora and animals, including birds, fish, and alligators.

 Port Everglades, a major seaport and one of the top three cruise ports in the world, is located in Broward County, Fort Lauderdale, Florida.
 Port Everdale’s ten state-of-the-art, completely air-conditioned terminals welcome ships from major cruise lines including Celebrity Cruises, Holland America Line, Princess Cruises, Royal Caribbean, and Viking Cruises, and have free wifi, restrooms, and a large lounging area with a cafeteria, a retail center, and a few exhibition halls.